Sunday Sept 26th, 2021, 0615-1920

 I left the wayside feeling like I was about to burst.
 Of course there was a big hill to go up.
 My poor body…the things I ask of it.
 The trail flattened out nicely after that, then went down a long ways to Thornton Gap.
 I was cruising, feeling a lot better after the food digested some.
 I stopped briefly for water and caffeine.
 I needed a kick to go 1200′ up to Marys Rock, followed by more ups all the way to Stoney Man Mountain, the second highest peak in the park at 3972′.
 The AT skirts the summit, so of course I had to add peak bagging to my 30+ mile day with a half mile side trip.
 The views were ok…not 360 like I was hoping for.
 But at least I could say that I almost got to 4000′ again…I hadn’t been that high since Killington Mt in Vermont.

-On the way up, I ran into a ridge runner that asked me where I was planning to stay overnight.
-Not realizing his position at first, I said I was aiming for Skyland resort so that I could have dinner.
+On the way up, I ran into a ridge runner who asked me where I was planning to stay overnight.
+Not realizing his position at first, I told him I was aiming for Skyland resort so that I could have dinner.
 He asked if I had reservations for a cabin or room and I just laughed.
-I had no idea how much such accommodations could cost but I knew I couldn’t afford them.
+I had no idea how much such accommodations could cost but I knew I didn’t want to pay for them.
 I told him that I was just going to stealth camp and he warned me of stiff fines if I was caught.
-Of course I didn’t mean I’d be doing it the backyard of the resort, just somewhere a little ways down trail, which is totally legit according to park regs.
+Of course I didn’t intend to stealth camp in the backyard of the resort, just somewhere a half mile or more down trail, which is totally legit according to park regs.

 All’s well that ends well.
 This had been another fully packed day, with tons of great happenings, but leaving me pretty tired.
 My sleep was restorative and peaceful.